Dimethoxy/WebsiteDist/posts/recap_2023.md

 4. **📦 New Build Chain:** Enhancing our development efficiency, we seamlessly transitioned our entire C++ build chain from JUCE's Projucer tool to CMake.
 This strategic move facilitates a more streamlined process for creating and compiling cross-platform binaries.
 This will hopefully help us expand our platform support to various Linux distros, including Arch and Ubuntu.

 5. **🪛 Enhanced Plasma:** Version 1.0.1 addressed significant bugs and enhanced the plugin's visual appeal.
-In the upcoming 1.0.2 release scheduled for tomorrow, we have significantly improved startup time and overall performance.
+In the upcoming 1.0.2 release scheduled for this week, we have significantly improved startup time and overall performance.

 ### What's in the pipeline?